 - Contribute toward a planned roundabout at the intersection of Hollyville Road (Sussex Road 305 south of Zoar Road), Zoar Road (also Sussex Road 48) and Harmons Hill Road. - As necessary, in accordance with Section 3.2.5 and Figure 3.2.5-a of the Manual, DelDOT will require dedication of right-of-way along the site's frontage on Hollyville Road.
 By this regulation, this dedication is to provide a minimum of 40 feet of right-ofway from the physical centerline.
 The following right-of-way dedication note is required, "An X-foot wide right-of-way is hereby dedicated to the State of Delaware, as per this plat." - In accordance with Section 3.2.5.1.2 of the Manual, DelDOT will require the establishment of a 15-foot wide permanent easement across the property frontage.
 The location of the easement shall be outside the limits of the ultimate right-of-way.
 The easement area can be used as part of the open space calculation for the site.
 The following note is required, "A 15-foot wide permanent easement is hereby established for the State of Delaware, as per this plat." - Referring to Section 3.4.2.1 of the Manual, the following items, among other things, are required on the Record Plan: - A Traffic Generation Diagram.
 See Figure 3.4.2-a for the required format and content. - Depiction of all existing entrances within 450 feet of the entrance on Hollyville Road. - Notes identifying the type of off-site improvements, agreements (signal, letter) contributions and when the off-site improvements are warranted. - Section 3.5.4.2 of the Manual addresses requirements for Shared Use Paths (SUP) and sidewalks.
 For projects in Level 3 and 4 Investment Areas, installation of paths or sidewalks along the frontage on State-maintained roads is at DelDOT's discretion.
-DelDOT anticipates requiring the developer to build an SUP along their frontage on Hollyville Road. - Section 3.5.4.4 of the Manual addresses requirements for accessways.
+DelDOT anticipates requiring the developer to build an SUP along their frontage on Hollyville Road.
+DelDOT recognizes that this requirement would yield several short segments of path. - Section 3.5.4.4 of the Manual addresses requirements for accessways.
 Accessways are paths that connect subdivision streets to a sidewalk or SUP.
-DelDOT anticipates requiring accessways to the SUP along the site frontage from both of the proposed culde-sacs.
+DelDOT anticipates requiring accessways to the SUP along the site frontage from proposed cul-de-sacs near Lots 11, 26 and 152.